Today I’m going to go through many cheap options for Sony full-frame cameras.

 I would say that the quality of its bokeh is its weakest point, and for some photographers, that can be a deal-breaker.

-But it can shoot, nice and close to your subject, and it has a quick enough autofocus system.
+But it can shoot nice and close to your subject and has a quick enough autofocus system.

-As well as decent build quality, and fairly compact size, really, it’s a very well-done optic impressively sharp.
+As well as decent build quality, and relatively compact size, it’s a very well-done optic that is impressively sharp.

 The charm of such a lens is obvious, not to mention its market potential.

-A small-sized, lightweight, inexpensive, ultra-wide-angle lens could easily find its way into the camera bags of holidaymakers and landscape photographers alike.
+A small-sized, lightweight, inexpensive, ultra-wide-angle lens could easily find its way into holidaymakers’ and landscape photographers’ camera bags.

-Perhaps complementing a standard zoom lens and standard 18-millimeter focal length on a full-frame camera is really nice and ultra-wide-angle.
+Perhaps complementing a standard zoom lens and 18-millimeter focal length on a full-frame camera is excellent and ultra-wide-angle.

 But by no means extremely wide, your surroundings dramatically crowded around you when you’re shooting at 18 millimeters.

-And neither is it such a wide angle that it takes frustrating precision to get your backgrounds composed nicely.
+And neither is it such a wide angle that it takes frustrating precision to compose your backgrounds nicely.